$S$-Integral Points in Orbits on $\mathbb{P}^1$: Uniformity Statements

 \begin{proposition} Let $S = \{\infty\}$ where $\infty$ is the archimedean place of $\bb{Q}$.
 Then there exists a sequence of rational maps $(\vphi_m)$ of fixed degree $d \geq 2$ defined over $\bb{Q}$, with potentially good reduction at all finite places $v$, and sequence of points $(\alpha_m), (\beta_m)$ of $\bb{P}^1(\bb{Q})$ such that

 \begin{enumerate} \item $h(\vphi_m)/h_{\vphi_m}(\alpha_m) \to \infty,$ \item There exists a constant $C > 0$ such that

 \end{enumerate} \end{proposition}

 \begin{proof} Let $\vphi(z) = z^2+1$.
 Then $0$ is not preperiodic.
-We will consider affine transformations $\psi_m = a_m z + 1$ with $a_m \in K$ and set
+We will consider affine transformations $\psi_m = a_m z + 1$ with $a_m \in \bb{Q}$ and set

-Then $h_{\vphi_m}(\alpha_m) = \canh(0)$ remains constant and $\vphi_m^n(\alpha_m) = \psi_m( \vphi^n(0))$.
+Then $h_{\vphi_m}(\alpha_m) = \h_{\vphi}(0)$ remains constant and $\vphi_m^n(\alpha_m) = \psi_m( \vphi^n(0))$.
 Now consider the first $m$ points on the orbit $\vphi(0),\vphi^2(0),\ldots,\vphi^m(0)$ and choose $a_m$ such that $|a_m \vphi^i(0)|_v \geq 1$ for all $1 \leq i \leq m$ and finite places $v$.
 We claim that $\vphi_m^i(\alpha_m)$ is $S$-integral relative to $\beta_m$ for all $1 \leq i \leq m$.
 Indeed, since $\beta_m = 1$, we have that $\vphi_m^i(\alpha_m)$ is not $S$-integral relative to $\beta_m$ only if

 for some finite place $v$, which is not the case due to our choice of $a_m$.
 It suffices to estimate how large $h(a_m)$ is.
-We let $a_m$ be the product of the numerators of each $\vphi^i(0)$ for $1 \leq i \leq m$.
+We let $a_m$ be the reciprocal of the product of the numerators of each $\vphi^i(0)$ for $1 \leq i \leq m$.
 This gives us